Broken toe - self-careFractured toe - self-care; Broken bone - toe - self-care; Fracture - toe - self-care; Fracture phalanx - toe

-Each toe is made up of two or three small bones.
+Each toe is made up of 2 or 3 small bones.
 These bones are small and fragile.
 They can break after you stub your toe or drop something heavy on it.

 Broken toes are a common injury.
-The fracture is most often minor and can be taken care of at home.
+The fracture is most often treated without surgery and can be taken care of at home.

 Injuries that involve the big toe may need a cast or splint to heal.
 In rare cases, tiny pieces of bone can break off and keep the bone from healing properly.
 In this case, you may need surgery.